dansmyers/CSProjectStudio/Sprint-1-Project_Summary.md

 - The current status of the project: what you've done and learned so far.

 - A **prospective** list of features that you know you need to complete.
+This is called the **project backlog** and you'll continue to work with it for the rest of the class.

 ## Format